 Remember to assure that you have a multiple entry visa so that you can get back to Spain again after your day trip to Gibraltar from Malaga.

 As already mentioned, there’s no way you’ll manage to fit in everything there is to do with only one day in Gibraltar.
-Thus, I’ll list up what I think are the most important attractions to visit on a day trip to maximize your Gibraltar one day itinerary.
+Thus, I’ll list what I think are the most important attractions to visit on a day trip to maximize your Gibraltar one day itinerary.

 Take the Cable Car to the top of The Rock